hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 Possibly everything is exposed through GATT services somehow.
 It is however weird how there is still a specific driver installed for the device.
 Need to read how all this BT stuff works 😩

+Looking a bit a the captured data again, and it seems that we do see the entire response number in one response packet with handle 003f.
+(Serial Number starting at offset 0)
+However, it is still unclear how the request is sent.
+(NB: Packet 1101 in my capture)